German submarine U-47 (1938): Third to ninth patrol

 After a lavish celebration in Berlin celebrating the sinking of HMS Royal Oak in which the crew members of U-47 were received by Adolf Hitler and decorated, the boat returned to sea on 16 November 1939.
 Once the U-boat had left Kiel on 16 November, she headed out into the North Sea.
-After traveling around the British Isles into the Bay of Biscay and the English Channel, U-47 sank three more vessels, Navasota on 5 December, the Norwegian steamer MV Britta on 6 December and Tajandoen on 7 December.
-After the sinking of Navasota, British destroyers briefly fired depth charges at the U-boat but she managed to evade the attack without any damage.
+After traveling around the British Isles into the Bay of Biscay and the English Channel, U-47 sank three more ships: Navasota on 5 December, the Norwegian Britta on 6 December, and Dutch on 7 December.
+After the sinking of Navasota, British destroyers briefly fired depth charges at the U-boat, but she evaded the attack without any damage.

-Fourth patrol

 U-47 left the port of Wilhelmshaven and began her fourth patrol on 11 March 1940.
 For 19 days, she roamed the North Sea in search of any Allied convoys.
-On 25 March, she torpedoed and sank the Danish steam merchantman Britta north of Scotland.
+On 25 March, she torpedoed and sank the Danish cargo motor ship Britta north of Scotland.
 She returned to Wilhelmshaven on 29 March.

-Fifth patrol

 U-47s fifth patrol was the first in which she failed to sink a ship.
 She left Wilhelmshaven on 3 April 1940, and headed again out into the North Sea.
 On 19 April, she fired a torpedo at the British battleship with no result.
 Several destroyers attempted to sink the U-boat with depth charges but U-47 managed to escape.

-Sixth patrol

 U-47s sixth patrol was much more successful.
 Having left Kiel on 3 June 1940, she ventured out into the North Sea and operated off the southern coast of Ireland.
-Along with six other U-boats in Wolfpack Prien, she attacked Convoy HX 47 and sank the British SS Balmoralwood on 14 June.
+Along with six other U-boats in Wolfpack Prien, she attacked Convoy HX 47 and sank the British Balmoralwood on 14 June.
 She later sank seven more vessels, San Fernando on the 21st, Cathrine on the 24th, Lenda and Leticia on the 27th, Empire Toucan on the 29th, Georgios Kyriakides on the 30th, and on 2 July.
-The submarine returned to Kiel on 6 July after 34 days at sea and eight enemy vessels sunk.
+The submarine returned to Kiel on 6 July after 34 days at sea and eight enemy ships sunk.

-Seventh patrol

 U-47s seventh patrol consisted of her travelling north of the British Isles and into the North Atlantic, south of Iceland.
-During a period of 30 days, she sank a total of six enemy vessels and damaged another.
+During a period of 30 days, she sank a total of six enemy ships and damaged another.
 U-47s first victory during her seventh patrol was the sinking of the Belgian passenger ship Ville de Mons on 2 September 1940.
-This was followed by the sinking of a British vessel, Titan, on 4 September and Gro, José de Larrinaga, and Neptunian on the 7th.
+This was followed by the sinking of a British ship, Titan, on 4 September and Gro, José de Larrinaga, and Neptunian on the 7th.
 On the 9th, U-47 sank the Greek merchant ship Possidon, and on 21 September she damaged the British merchant ship Elmbank.
 Following these victories, on the 25th, U-47 entered the French port of Lorient, which was now under German control following the decisive Battle of France.